siodb/siodb/README.md

 # Siodb

-Another relational database with something different:
+A versioning database that gives you:

 - Native data encryption
 - Native data versioning